joshbrew/device-decoder/README.md

 # device-decoder
 `device-decoder` is a JavaScript library for uniformly and efficiently working with streaming devices on web pages and native apps.
+It is multithreaded by default with dedicated codec threads, serial threads, and can be used with custom codecs you write following our conventions.

 This supports Web Bluetooth API + Native Mobile (via [`@capacitor-community/bluetooth-le`](https://github.com/capacitor-community/bluetooth-le)) and Web Serial API using convenient wrappers.